opx-infra/dbp/docs/build-packages.md

 $ dbp build
 ```

-The `--print-tergets` flag can be used to preview the build order.
+The `--print-targets` flag can be used to preview the build order.
 ```bash
 $ dbp build --print-targets
 opx-logging opx-common-utils